-The department is furnished with the most updated version of Carestream PACS which is integrated with the Kodak R.I.S.
-Voice recognition reporting software and digital requesting is also in place through TrakCare.
+The department is furnished with Carestream Vue PACS Reporting and digital requesting is also in place through TrakCare.

-The work is mainly general, but Monklands is now the ENT and Urology regional referral centre and there is a substantial associated specialist workload.
-We also see a significant amount of cancer.
-C.T. colonoscopy and enterography are also performed.
+The work is mainly general, but Monklands is the ENT, Urology and Infectious Diseases regional referral centre and there is a substantial associated specialist workload.
+We also see a significant amount of cancer with an associated sizable number of image guided biopsies (3-4 reserved CT biopsy slots per week), and the trainee would be encouraged to participate in these.
+CT colonoscopy and enterography are also performed.

-We have a selection of 5 ultrasound machines in the department, 2 x Toshiba, 1 Siemens, 1 GE and 1 Philips.
+We have a selection of 5 ultrasound machines in the department, 3 x GE and 2 x Philips.

 The work is mainly general, but includes small parts, vascular and transvaginal work.
 There is a large E.N.T and Breast workload.
-Again there is ample opportunity to become involved with the increasing interventional workload including guided biopsies, abscess drainages and nephrostomies.
+Again, there is ample opportunity to be involved with the interventional workload including guided biopsies and abscess drainages.

-Dr Y Husami provides a dedicated weekly session of Neck Ultrasound/FNA Service as a one-stop neck lump clinic, with direct feed-back on all cases.
-Dr J Guse and Dr E Owens support a one-stop symptomatic Breast clinic.
+Dr J Ballantyne & Dr F Harries from Hairmyres & Wishaw respectively provide a dedicated Wednesday morning Neck Ultrasound/FNA Service as a one-stop neck lump clinic.
+Dr J Guse and Dr E Owens support a one-stop symptomatic Breast clinic on a Tuesday.